Lenghub1/weather-leng/README.md

 # Weather App

-A simple weather website build with React to help you check the weather condition for your location and different locations.
+A simple weather website build with React to help you check the weather conditions for your location and different locations.

 ## Contents